Dasharo/docs/docs/variants/protectli_vp2410/overview.md

 # Overview

-The Vault is a small form network appliance built for use as a firewall / router, virtualization platform, a daily-driven personal computer, and more.
+The Vault Pro is a small form network appliance built for use as a firewall / router, virtualization platform, a daily-driven personal computer, and more.
 The VP2410 is based on a 4 network port design that leverages a low power, but versatile Intel Celeron J4125 CPU.